explodinglabs/superstack.docs/docs/bluegreen.md

 ### Remove exposed ports

-We'll no longer expose ports in the stacks, instead a front proxy will sit in front of the two stacks, proxying to them.
+We'll no longer expose ports in the stacks, instead a proxy will sit in front of the two stacks, proxying to them.

 So remove the `caddy` service's `ports:` section in `compose.yaml`.